+Thus far, we have covered the distinctions between the sociological analysis of contractual relations, and the typical intentions of parties to a contract as between relational contract theory and neo-formalism.
+We have demonstrated how the sociological argument bestows analytical depth on claims of autonomy raised in the context of NOM clauses.
+However, the debate between relational contract theory and neo-formalism is not limited to the sociological argument as to how to understand the parties’ intentions.
+In many instances, there is a normative value-laden argument, and in others, economic and institutional factors also play a part.
+In this chapter, we will clarify how these aspects of the debate between relational contract theory and the neo-formalist approach may contribute to the lively discussion with respect to the enforcement of NOM clauses.

 1. Relational Theory Supports the Non-Enforcement of NOM clauses

-Two versions of relational contract theory – communitarian and libertarian – both present different perceptions on the extent to which this theory should be implemented.
+Relational contract theory emerges in two versions – communitarian and libertarian – both present different perceptions on the extent to which the theory should be implemented.

-The libertarian version of relational contract theory, seeks to grant contractual validity to norms that reflect values such as interpersonal solidarity, cooperation, and mutual consideration, but limits the inclusion of non-formal value-based norms is limited to those that have been adopted in practice (even if not formally) by the parties through their conduct, or by virtue of their shared culture.
-This version refuses to impose moral values and justice considerations that the parties did not intend to apply to their relations.
-The communitarian version seeks
+The libertarian version of relational contract theory, seeks to grant contractual validity to norms that reflect values such as interpersonal solidarity, cooperation, and mutual consideration, but the inclusion of non-formal value-based norms is limited to those that have been adopted in practice (even if not formally) by the parties by their conduct, or by virtue of their shared culture.
+This version refuses to impose moral values and considerations of justice that the parties did not intend to apply to their relations.

+For the purposes of the discussion in the previous section, which focused on the autonomy claim, the libertarian version of relational contract theory was enough to justify the non-enforcement of NOM clauses.
+However, relational contract theory also includes a communitarian version.

-to impose moral values and considerations of justice on the parties’ agreement even in situations in which these values and considerations do not reflect the parties’ actual behavior and relationship.
+The communitarian version imposes moral values and considerations of justice on contractual relationships, even in situations in which these values and considerations do not reflect the parties’ actual behavior and intentions.